BestDestinationsTours

 Artistry in the Valley of Nobles

 These tombs were reserved for high-status individuals: overseers, scribes, and temple officials who had sufficient prestige to order the exquisite decoration of their burial places.
 Their tombs are artistic masterpieces, depicting their wealth and piety while reflecting the aesthetics and values of the New Kingdom.
+Exploring these sites can be a highlight of many private Luxor day tour itineraries.

 Life Stories Carved in the Valley of Nobles